fbef0102/L4D1_2-Plugins/witch_target_override/readme.md

 # Description | 內容
-Change target when the witch incapacitates or kills victim + witchs auto follow survivors
+Change target when the witch incapacitates or kills victim + witch auto follows survivors

 * [Video | 影片展示](https://youtu.be/SapXAIOsNJI)